-The subject site is 29.39 acres and is accessible from Webb Road, a local facility.
+The subject site is 38.29 acres and is accessible from Shiferdek Road and Webb Road, both local facilities.
 The proposed land use amendment is located within the Suburban Development Area and Mobility Zone 3.
 The applicant proposes to change the existing land use from Low Density Residential (LDR) to Agriculture-IV (AGR-IV).